artwells/meteor-accounts-guest/README.md

 ## Features
 - each non-logged in visitor gets a userId, accessible via Accounts and Meteor:userId()
 - includes configurable cleanup function
+- supports truly anonymous guests which do not require accounts-password

 ## Installation